hdkshetty14/Memento-mori-app/README.md

 ---

 🤝 Contributing
-If this resonates with you or you'd like to collaborate, feel free to fork, open issues, or send a pull request.
+Feel free to fork, open issues, or send a pull request if this resonates with you or you'd like to collaborate.

 ---